-May 17 - June 1, 2019 Come with us as we sail the beautiful waters of the Mediterranean and Aegean Seas, and into the islands and the mainland of Greece.
+May 17 - June 1, 2019.
+Rev Georgina Fitzgerald invites you to join us as we sail the beautiful waters of the Mediterranean and Aegean Seas, and into the islands and the mainland of Greece.

 We'll start in Barcelona Spain and then stop in Gibraltar and Marseille before moving into Italy.
 After experiencing Genoa, Florence/Pisa, Rome and Salerno, we'll cruise to Montenegro with a stop in Kotor.
 Next, it's onto the Greek Islands of Corfu, Crete and Mykonos, wrapping up our time in the capital of Greece, Athens.
 This 16-day tour will highlight some of the most historic and beautiful scenery in the entire region, and the stylish and graceful Emerald Princess will be our hotel for 14 nights of relaxation.

 - Deposit of 20% is required to reserve your spot

 - Transfers between airport and ship

 Shore excursions, any airline luggage fees, items of a personal nature, any fuel surcharges, insurance.

 Ask about our Rostad Frequent Traveller discount credits.